- There are so many reasons why OneDrive upload speeds aren’t as high as expected. The lines below may help you solve this.

 And here’s another user weighing in with his input and confirming the issue:

 Same here.
 I can’t say whether I like OneDrive or not, now.
 I recommended outlook and onedrive to all my relatives.
 Suggest winphones and surface.
 And now I have to explain why they can’t send mail to others with only several photos or can’t sync photos from PC to pad.
 Maybe we know the reason, maybe not.
 It’s your responsibility to turn things around.

 The affected users claimed that the problem occurs to both upload and download speed.

 The thread has been joined by more and more affected users, and it seems that China indeed is the most affected by slow OneDrive uploading speeds.

 And, as of now, an official fix hasn’t been issued, here’s the latest reply of a Microsoft representative:

 We apologize for the delayed response.
 As per our Support Escalation engineers, we haven’t gotten any other reports with this slow upload issue in China.
 For further investigation, please provide us the log files of your OneDrive application that came from the computer(s) where the issue is originated.
 Kindly refer to the private message that I provided for more information.
 Make sure that you are signed in to the Microsoft Community (this site) to be able to view it.
 The conversation in the private message area is secure.
 Only you and our moderators can view it.

 UPDATE: Since the writing of this report, we compiled a list of the best solutions that you can use to fix slow OneDrive upload problems.
-More specifically, we found 13 potential fixes for your issues that include:
+More specifically, they include: